 Before you start repairing bare spots it is helpful to determine the cause.
-In many cases this may be impossible since you just moved in.
-However, if it is a high traffic area, you will continue to have this problem as people walk on it.
+In many cases, this may be impossible since you just moved in.
+However, if it is a high-traffic area, you will continue to have this problem as people walk on it.
 Consider using pavers to create a walkway to guide people around it.
-If it is really patchy all over you will want to determine if insects, weeds, or disease are to blame.
+If it is patchy all over you will want to determine if insects, weeds, or diseases are to blame.
 Was it an unusually hot and dry last season?
 Maybe it was from drought.
 You do not have to find the answer but you may find it helpful in the future.

 Spread your grass seed over the bare area so the patch is evenly covered, but do not make the layer so thick that you can’t see the ground beneath the seed.
 If you apply too much seed then the seedlings will not get the water and nutrients they need to flourish.

 Water deeply and thoroughly the first time.
-If you use a quality seed it will likely contain a really absorbent material that will help retain water so the seeds do not dry out.
+If you use a quality seed it will likely contain an absorbent material that will help retain water so the seeds do not dry out.
 Water until they stop absorbing it.

 You want to keep the soil moist until the seedlings are 2 inches tall, so water daily, or as needed during this time.

 If you need an entire lawn it is best to lay sod.
 However, if you have a full lawn, but it is really thin and perhaps accompanied by patches then overseeding can help give it a facelift.

 Make sure you choose a high-quality seed that is recommended for your climate, soil, and growing conditions.
 There is seed specifically made for shade, sun, high traffic, etc. If you are not sure, ask someone at the nursery what they recommend.

 Mow the lawn short, using a grass catcher.
 If you do not have one, then rake the clippings.
 You may need to aerate the lawn if the ground is compacted.
 This will better allow moisture to penetrate deeper.